New Mexico Chapter AVS

 The New Mexico Chapter was established in 1964.
 Although comprising only a small fraction of the national AVS membership, the AVS/NM is one of the most active of all of the local chapters.
 The AVS/NM is a non-profit organization with a history and continued commitment to making significant contributions to regional educational needs.
 The objectives of the AVS are to promote communication, stimulate research and education, provide scholarships and administer awards in fields of interest to the AVS.
 The AVS/NM achieves these objectives regionally by staging a variety of technical activities and a vigorous scholarship and educational outreach program.

 Our local symposium draws between 100 and 200 scientists who participate in short courses, technical sessions and the vendor exhibit.
 The technical sessions include invited presentations by nationally recognized experts in vacuum science, surface chemistry and physics, as well as contributed presentations by Chapter members and others.
 Short courses are offered on a wide variety of topics.
 Displays of state of the art vacuum, surface analysis, plasma etching and thin film deposition equipment from approximately 65 vendors can be found at the equipment exhibit.
 A substantial portion of the Symposium proceeds is channeled into a scholarship program for deserving students interested in the physical sciences.
 Members of the Chapter also act as judges for the New Mexico and Oklahoma State Science and Engineering Fairs, the New Mexico Junior Academy of Science and Regional Science Fairs.

 The New Mexico Chapter is governed by its Bylaws and Policy Manual.
-Chapter officers are elected each spring by the general Chapter membership, for a term which runs from June 1 to May 31.
+Chapter officers are elected each Fall by the general Chapter membership, for a term which runs from January 1 to December 31.
 If you are a Chapter member and wish to run for an office, please contact the Nominations and Elections Chair listed below.